 See more LSSU videos at

-As part of the College of Natural, Mathematical, and Health Sciences
+As part of the College of Natural and Mathematical Sciences

 at Lake Superior State University, we are proud and excited to provide current

-information on our four year (baccalaureate) degrees in Athletic Training, Exercise
+information on the four year (baccalaureate) degrees in Athletic Training, Exercise

 Science, Parks and Recreation and Sport and Recreation Management.
 You will